Diggsey/posts/message-queues/part2/README.md

 a SQL database, a message queue, etc. All the layers use the same transactor, so you can easily update a row and send a message, all in one atomic transaction.
-Furthermore, you can backup and restore the entire FoundationDB's state in one go.
+Furthermore, you can backup and restore the entire FoundationDB state in one go.

 The premise here is that useful layers can be built upon a shared key/value store, and that sharing a transactor is useful.